ezginurr/RESTful-Service-For-Student-Class-Relation/README.md

-# RESTful Service For Student-Class Relation
+# RESTful Service for Student-Class Relation
 ___
 ### Spring Boot - JPA - H2 - One to Many